fizker/minifier/readme.md

 Alternatively, the `runAllTests.js` script will also execute the tests.

-Inside the `test/` folder, there is a script called `prepareManualTests.js`.
-This will run the script against the css-files inside `test/manual/css/`, which provides a real-world example of the CSS minification tools.
+There is also a script called `prepareManualTests.js`, which will run the script against the css-files inside `test/manual/css/` and provides a real-world example of the CSS minification tools.

 The manual tests can be seen by opening `test/manual/index.html` in a browser after executing `prepareManualTests.js`.